 “ATMS will deliver lasting benefits for rail operators.
 With freight demand set to increase, the Australian Government’s support for ATMS will deliver a significant boost to the efficiency, resilience and safety of Australia’s supply chain.”

-Building on its first successful deployment on the Port Augusta to Whyalla line, ARTC is currently working through the next phase of ATMS between Port Augusta and Kalgoorlie, and from Illabo through to Bromelton and Acacia Ridge as part of Inland Rail.
+Building on its first successful deployment on the Port Augusta to Whyalla line, ARTC is currently working through the next phase of ATMS between Port Augusta and Kalgoorlie, and from Illabo through to Bromelton and Acacia Ridge as part of ARTC’s Inland Rail project.